crosenbroas13/efile_tracking/README.md

 - **Helper scripts**
   - `scripts/run_inventory.py`: Simple entry point for IDE users; edit two constants to scan a folder and write inventory outputs.
   - `scripts/run_probe.py`: IDE-friendly probe launcher that locates the latest inventory (or a specific run ID) and saves readiness metrics.
+  - `doj_disclosures_downloader.py`: Networked downloader that mirrors the DOJ Epstein disclosure accordion into `outputs/doj_disclosures/` with a manifest to avoid re-downloading unchanged files.

 - **Streamlit dashboards**
   - `app/Home.py`: Landing page that introduces the dashboards and explains how to navigate them safely.